Peter Weiss: Painting, film, and literature

 Beginning with Marat/Sade, Weiss's work increasingly attracted the attention of communist East Germany.
 The play and all the ones to follow were staged in exemplary fashion in Rostock and other theaters in the GDR.
 Weiss frequently visited East Berlin and became friends with many East German writers and artists.
 He developed a collaborative relationship and eventually a close friendship with Manfred Haiduk, professor of literature in Rostock.
 After Weiss wrote his play about Trotsky, which East German party functionaries interpreted as an anti-Leninist provocation, he for a while became persona non grata, but the relationship soon revived.
 Weiss was one of only a handful of western artists and intellectuals whose work attracted wide interest in both Germanies though in both states he was also subjected to distrust and denunciations.

 During this period Brecht's influence on Weiss's plays became more evident.
 He also became obsessed with Dante's Divine Comedy the influence of which is present in all his works from the mid-1960s until his death.
 In 1965, Weiss wrote the documentary play The Investigation (Die Ermittlung), on the Frankfurt Auschwitz Trials.
 Like Marat/Sade it attracted wide international attention and became the focus of heated debates about the 'right' way of representing Auschwitz and about who gets to decide what is acceptable and what is not.
 This was followed by two experimental plays about the struggle for self-determination in the 'Third World': Gesang vom lusitanischen Popanz (Song of the Lusitanian Bogey [a better translation would be Canto of the Lusitanian Bogey] 1967) about Angola, and Viet Nam Diskurs (Viet Nam Discourse, 1968).
 The next two plays once again focused on intellectuals and writers in times of upheaval: Trotzki im Exil (Trotsky in Exile, 1970) and Hölderlin (1971).

-Between 1971 and 1981 Weiss worked on his opus magnum: his three part 1000 page novel on the European resistance against Nazi Germany, The Aesthetics of Resistance.
+Between 1971 and 1981 Weiss worked on his magnum opus: his monumental (1000 page) three-part novel on the European resistance against Nazi Germany, The Aesthetics of Resistance.
+During the decade, he also wrote two very different stage versions of Kafka's novel The Trial.

+Political activities

+In the 1960s, Weiss became increasingly politically radical, taking stands for revolutionary Cuba and against US intervention in Vietnam and visiting both countries.
+In 1966, he visited the United States together with the West German writers group Gruppe 47.
+During a conference at Princeton University, he denounced the US war against North Vietnam which seems to have scandalized his German colleagues more than his US hosts.
+In 1967, he participated in the anti-war Russell Tribunal in Stockholm and in 1968 he joined the eurocommunist Swedish Left Party (VPK).
+During the same year, he also visited North Vietnam and published a book about his trip.